Abu-Hurrairah/STM32F3-MPU6050-USB-CDC-Monitor/README.md

 ## Scope

 The screenshots show that USB Virtual COM communication and MPU6050 accelerometer debugging were performed.
 The exact original `.ioc`, pins, and source files were not available, so this package provides a clean, reproducible implementation of that combined workflow rather than claiming to be the exact original project.

-## License

-No licence is included by default.